kubeshop/testkube/docs/docs/articles/install/install-with-cli.md

 testkube init agent
 ```

-## Deploy an on-prem demo
+## Deploy the open-source, standalone agent

-Our demo profile bootstraps Testkube’s control plane and agent within the same namespace.
-It will also create an admin user, organisation and environment.

-You will be asked for a license key which you can request for free, no credit card required.
+The standalone-agent profile installs the agent that functions on its own without a control plane (no dashboard available in this mode).
+It allows you to use the test orchestration engine through the CLI and Custom Resource Definitions.

+The standalone-agent is fully open-sourced under a MIT license [on GitHub](https://github.com/kubeshop/testkube).

 ```
-testkube init demo
+testkube init
 ```

-Once deployed, use `testkube dashboard` to conveniently access all services on your localhost.

 ## Deploy other profiles